vradarserver/vrs/Utilities/BaseStationImport/Readme.md

 into another.

 ## Build Folder and Debugging
-It links to several VRS libraries and makes use of VRS plugins.
+The program links to several VRS libraries and makes use of VRS plugins.
 Visual Studio will copy the libraries into the utility's build folder but the plugins will not be available to the utility from there.
 There is a post-build step that copies the utility